 The young page stands in a desolate landscape, mountains visible in the distance.
 He holds an upright wand with both hands, gazing at the top of the wand.
-In rich clothes, the Page wears a hat with a feather.
+In rich clothes, the Page of Wands wears a hat with a feather.
 His yellow cloak is emblazoned with salamanders.

 In readings, this card can herald that we are contemplating an idea of our own but we have yet to bring it to fruition.
 It may also suggest that this idea has yet to reveal itself to us, that we have not yet figured out what we wish to do.
 Although that the page is holding onto the wand with both hands suggests that we are already holding onto an idea.
 The barren landscape reinforces this notion that we are at a crossroads as such.
 The page is not following a path, nor battling in pursuit of an idea.
 Rather he is attempting to decide what path to follow.